 Before the annual summary is prepared, the recordkeeping rule imposes an express duty to review the log (form 300) to verify that entries are complete and accurate.
-Employers must review the records as "extensively as necessary" to ensure accuracy.
+Employers must review the records as "extensively as necessary" to ensure accuracy and also to ensure that your OSHA 301 or your first report of inquiry documents are fully filled out.

 OSHA scrutinizes the forms 301, 300 and 300A for even minor errors in descriptions and boxes checked.
-Take time to review the forms for technical errors as well as to review accident reports, first aid logs and other related materials to ensure that all recordable incidents have been included and that records are consistent.
+Therefore, you should take time to review the forms for technical errors as well as to review accident reports, first aid logs, and other related materials to ensure that all recordable incidents have been included and that records are consistent.
 Employers have a duty to update and maintain records for five years plus the current year and provide them upon request for inspection by OSHA investigators.

-Newly Covered Employers
+Covered Employers

-Finally, all employers who have previously been partially exempt from OSHA recordkeeping requirements and were not required to maintain the form 300, should review the updated industry exemption list to see if they are now covered.
-Under the new rule, 25 industries that were previously exempt are not, and must now maintain the OSHA 300 logs and other required documentations.
+Because of the confusion on which employers are partially exempt, all employers should review the updated industry exemption list to see if they are covered.
+Under the issued rule, 25 industries that were previously exempt are now on the hook, and they must maintain the OSHA 300 logs and other required documentations.